NeerajNero/Embed-Renderer/README.md

 📱 Social Media Embed Generator
 A simple web app to generate and preview social media embeds from a URL.
-Built with Next.js and Tailwind CSS.
+Built with Next.js and Tailwind CSS..

 Key Features
 Live previews of embeds from various platforms.